sramalho94/TOPxGA_Team3/README.md

 - You should be able to discuss:

   - specific steps that need to be taken with implementing a feature/package

+    - workflow for what files need to be created etc

   - potential blockers that the team will face

 - We should be able to take what you tell us and use that as a guide to start coding the feature